1838–39 United States Senate elections: Tennessee

-Whig Ephraim H. Foster was elected September 17, 1838 to finish the term.
+There were two elections to the same seat due to the July 4, 1838 resignation of Democrat Felix Grundy to become U.S. Attorney General.
+Whig Ephraim H. Foster was appointed September 17, 1838, to finish Grundy's term.

 Tennessee (regular)

-Foster was also elected to the next term, but Foster declined the seat, refusing to take the Tennessee General Assembly's instructions on how to vote, so he left office March 3, 1839 and the seat was vacant when the term began.
+Foster, who had already been elected to the next term, declined the seat, refusing to take the Tennessee General Assembly's instructions on how to vote, so he left office March 3, 1839, and the seat was vacant when the term began.